v3rslu1s/Applied-Datascience/README.md

 - Visualsing results (tabulate / )
 - Configloader – parsing model results (sorting results)

+# 6. Machine Learning
+> The student takes appropriate countermeasures to prevent under- and overfitting and tunes hyperparameters

+- Logistic Regression
+- SVM
+- Implementing in framework

 # 7. Scrum Tasks
 - Tasks were not always assniged to a name.
 - Tasks were not always written down in DevOps